 All staff below can be contacted via email: firstname.lastname@example.org.

 - Our Head Teacher Gwen Lee– provides leadership on inclusion and high achievement for all.

 - The Deputy Head Clare McBride is our inclusion lead (SENDCo) and is the first person to talk to about any SEND questions or concerns, she leads on the day to day operation of our Inclusion policy following guidance from the SEN Code of Practice 2014.

-- Our SEND Governor has responsibility for monitoring and supporting the school on SEN matters on our governing body.
-Please contact the chair for details.
+- Our SEND Governor Adam Kramer has responsibility for monitoring and supporting the school on SEN matters on our governing body.
+Please contact the office for details.

 - Our School Admin Staff – Sinem Gullu and Lorraine Harris – can give you copies of our policies but all are available on the school website.